- Cluster Login

-At this moment, we have three clusters each of which having a head node.
-To submit your jobs in a cluster, you should connect to a cluster head node via ssh protocol.
+The login node for the CompBio cluster is at cluster.csb.pitt.edu.
+To submit your jobs in a cluster, you should connect to the login node via ssh protocol.
 To do this, the Microsoft Windows users may use programs such as PuTTY or the free version of MobaXterm and the linux or macOS users should use a terminal (you should also note that you can use Windows 10 command prompt or Powershell after the April 2018 update for the same purpose).
-The three head nodes are:

-- The first two head nodes use PBS TORQUE and the third one uses Slurm as workload manager software.
+- The head node uses Slurm as workload manager software.
 In order to connect to a head node type:

-<HEAD-NODE>is one of dvorak, gpu, or slurm.
-For example, if a user with a userid of ‘abc123’ connects to the Slum head node, they would use:
+<USERNAME>is your cluster userid.
+For example, if a user with a userid of ‘abc123’ , they would use:

 Partitions (Queues) and Compute Nodes

-It was mentioned above that we have three clusters now and this is how we get information about partitions and computes nodes on each of them:
+It was mentioned above that we use slurm as the workload manager and this is how we get information about partitions and computes nodes:

 - In slurm head node, you can use “sinfo” or “snodes” commands to see all the partitions and the available compute nodes.